lukaspalm/rocklib/README.md

 > [!NOTE]
 > **Version 1.0** is almost here!
 > This will include pin toggle, and reading pin input values, with support for all Rock 4-Series models.
-> If you want your device to be next, contact me and I will make sure to add it to the next one! [contact](#contributing)
+> If you want your device to be next, [contact me](#contributing) and I will make sure to add it to the next one!

 <br>